101 Visa – Permanent Child Visa

 - The child between 18 to 25 years of age should be a full-time student to be eligible.

-- The child over 18 years of age unable to work due to a disability.
+- If the child over 18 years of age is unable to work due to a disability.

 - Be single and dependent on the parent.

 When you apply for this visa, the child should be outside Australia when the application is submitted and at the time of the grant.

 If the child has siblings who also want to apply for this visa, they must be submitted as a separate application for each sibling.

 Usually, the application is lodged by the sponsor on behalf of the child.

 The sponsor should provide accurate documents and information.

 Another condition of this visa is that the child can’t enter Australia before the visa is granted and ensure that they are not getting married or entering into a de facto relationship before arriving in Australia.

 Once the child visa is granted the sponsor must provide support for the child, including accommodation and financial support during the first two years following the grant of the child’s visa.